 - Give Your Plants the Right Amount of Water

-rinse it with a gentle spray of lukewarm water.
-If you have a large potted plant in your home, wipe the leaves with a moist sponge or a dry
+it with a gentle spray of lukewarm water.
+If you have a large potted plant in your home, wipe the leaves with a moist sponge or a dry dust cloth.

-dust cloth.
 Gently clean fuzzy-leaved plants, like African violets, with a soft brush.
-Turn small potted plants upside down and wash them around in
+Turn small potted plants upside down and wash them around in lukewarm water

 - Keep Your Plants Clean

 If you have flowering houseplants, keep the spent blooms picked to encourage more flowers.
 Be sure to take off dead or yellow leaves and cut stems